 We like to maintain the facade that “any grade below an A is the highest in the class” and therefore good enough.

 If I maintain the facade of middle-class morality — at least in public — someone somewhere looks worse on the outside than I do.
 I can always point to someone down the chain and say: “I’m not as bad as him;” “I never did what she did;” “At least I haven’t — fill in the blank.”

 It’s not what’s on the outside that counts.
 It’s what’s on the inside that counts.
 Inside we are all the same.
 The same sin that makes someone murder makes me hate or snap off cruel comments or thoughtless remarks or unkind critical judgments.

-The standard is not my neighbor, the standard is the holiness of God.
+The standard of holiness is not my neighbor, the standard is the holiness of God.